 The hybrid working model is a location-flexible arrangement, allowing employees to combine onsite and offsite work as they and their employers see fit.

 What are the top remote-working tools?

-Google Drive, Dropbox, Zoom, and Microsoft Teams are the top remote working tools.
+Google Drive, Dropbox, Zoom, Microsoft Teams, and Google Meet are some of the top remote working tools.